OkayX6/desktop-feliz-shadcn-with-photino/MigrationNotes.md

 ## TODO

+- [ ] Rename Desktop.AspNet to Desktop after it gets feature parity
 - [x] remove WebPack after its tested
 - [ ] migrate README.md content to make it meaningful
 - [ ] migrate package.json after its tested and all scenarios are working